NEAT-Scouting-Data-Analytics/NEAT-Scouting-Data-Analytics/README.md

 <h2> Caveat </h2>

-Please note that this project is non-profit and is aimed merely to simulate a real-life example.
+***Please note that this project is non-profit and intended solely to simulate a real-life scenario for educational purposes.
+The data scraped from NBA.com and Basketball.Realgm.com has not been used for any commercial purposes.
+The scenario of a scouting agency is entirely fictional, created to fulfill the requirements of a capstone project.***